kytos/documentation/tutorials/napps/how_to_protect_a_napp_rest_endpoint.rst

             log.info("Running authtest!")

         def shutdown(self):
-            """Run when your napp is unloaded.
+            """Run when your NApp is unloaded.

             If you have some cleanup procedure, insert it here.
             """